-Since v1.4.0 Serendipity bundles an vulnerable version of the Xinha WYSIWYG editor.
-During an audit of this editor it was discovered that it contains a major security hole that allows injecting arbitrary configuration into the editor's plugins.
-These plugins can be used from everyone without being logged into Serendipity.
-By injecting a attacker defined configuration into the ImageManager plugin it is possible to upload arbitrary files to any directory on the webserver that is writable.
-In a standard Serendipity installation this allows uploading malicious PHP files (e.g. c99 shell) to the /uploads/ directory within the document root of the webserver.
+During an audit of the Xinha WYSIWYG editor it was discovered that it contains a major security hole that allows injecting arbitrary configuration into the editor's plugins.
+These plugins can usually be used from everyone without being logged into the application Xinha uses.
+By injecting an attacker defined configuration into the ImageManager plugin it is possible to upload arbitrary files to any directory on the webserver that is writable.
+Often sich allows uploading malicious PHP files (e.g. c99) into the document root directory.
+An example for a vulnerable application is the Serendipity Weblog.